 Crookneck squash is suitable for container growing as well.
-You can train both garden and container plants onto a trellis if desired.
-This is generally a good idea for container-grown individuals so that vines aren't damaged or broken when they spill over the side of the pot.
+You can train both garden and container vining plants onto a trellis if desired.
+This is generally a good idea for container-grown specimens so that vines aren't damaged or broken when they spill over the side of the pot.

 Starting Crookneck Squash From a Seedling